The Birthplace of Reading,

 The event will feature theatre-quality tribute acts honouring the original lineup — including Think Floyd, Who’s Next, Dreams of Fleetwood Mac, and Eric and the Claptones — alongside nationally touring artists from the current Blues circuit, such as The James Oliver Band (currently performing with Ian Dury and the Blockheads bassist Norman Watt-Roy), Aynsley Lister, and The Milk Men.

 But Plumpton Revival is far more than a music festival.
-Organisers are curating a fully immersive and interactive 1970s experience, complete with psychedelic visuals, retro theming, period-accurate food and fashion, vintage markets, art installations, scooter, car and VW rallies, retro funfair attractions, and walkabout actors bringing the spirit of the era to life.
+We are curating a fully immersive and interactive 1970s experience, complete with psychedelic visuals, retro theming, period-accurate food and fashion, vintage markets, art installations, scooter, car and VW rallies, retro funfair attractions, and walkabout actors bringing the spirit of the era to life.

 Plumpton Revival - Because some legends deserve a second verse.